Îto diffusion

 The Îto diffusion model advances computational particles as drifting Brownian walkers

-where \(\mathbf{X}\) is the spatial position of a particle \(\mathbf{V}\) is the drift velocity and \(D\) is the diffusion coefficient in the continuum limit.
-The vector term \(\mathbf{W}\) is a Gaussian random field with a mean value of 0 and standard deviation of 1.
+where \(\mathbf{X}\) is the spatial position of a particle, \(\mathbf{V}\) the particle drift velocity, and \(D\) is the diffusion coefficient in the continuum limit.
+The vector term \(\mathbf{W}\) indicates a random number sampled from a Gaussian distribution with mean value of 0 and standard deviation of 1.

-The code for Îto diffusion is given in /Source/ItoSolver
+The code for Îto diffusion is given in /Source/ItoDiffusion.

 ItoSolver

-This class can advance a set of particles (see ItoParticle) with the following functionality:
+This class can advance a set of computational particles (see ItoParticle) with the following functionality:

 Compute particle intersection with embedded boundaries and domain edges.